-the quarterly average must be of 9 days for all regions except for South and Southeast, which must be 10 days.
+For all regions, the first minimum mandatory reserves shall be enough to cover 5 days.
+In 2022, the minimum mandatory reserves must be of 8 days, and the guarterly average must be of 9 days for all regions except for South and Southeast, which must be 10 days.
 In 2025, Northeast, Central and Gulf regions must have a minimum of 10 days; Northwest, North and West must count with 11 days; and South and Southeast will require 13 days.
 As for the quarterly averages, North, Northeast, Central and Gulf regions must have 12 days of reserve; Northwest and West 13 days; Southeast 14 days and South 15 days (SENER, 2018).